meveo-org/mv-bubblechart/README.md

-# mv-chart
+# mv-bubble-chart

-MvChart is a Meveo chart component (based on lit-element) that renders a content chart.
+MvBubbleChart is a Meveo chart component (based on lit-element) that renders a content chart.
 This is a component wrapper for [chartjs](https://www.chartjs.org/)

 ## Quick Start